bobby-brennan/gitback-blog/articles/apis-guru/content.md

 the [api-models](https://github.com/APIs-guru/api-models) repository on GitHub.
 This means the descriptions provided by APIs Guru always stay up-to-date.

-But as we've said, APIs Guru wants to be like Wikipedia - anyone can contribute improvements.
+As we've said, APIs Guru wants to be like Wikipedia - anyone can contribute improvements.
 Perhaps a parameter was missing a description, or you found a typo in the README.
 All you have to do is send a pull request to the api-models repository!